Adult Attachment Interview (AAI)

 Mandatory Course Requirements

 It is essential that trainees attend all 18 days of the course.
-This can be in person in Brighton or virtually via web conference.
+This can be in person or virtually via web conference (where available).
 This option will require self discipline!
 There will be homework transcripts following the 3 teaching weeks.
 A reliability test will follow on from completion of the final set of practice transcripts.
 Not completing the practice transcripts is likely to seriously impede the level of reliability that can be achieved.
 The Family Relations Institute issues participants with a reliability certificate stating the percent agreement with the standard.
 This reliability can be reported.
 Evidence of reliability should be requested if the participant will code data for others.

 Competence in interviewing is also assessed and therefore course participants are required to submit 3 Adult Attachment Interviews for feedback (two normative, 1 clinical).
 Feedback will be given after each interview and a certificate issued if interviewing skills are judged to be satisfactory.